Highlights on day five of the Commonwealth Games

 Transgender weightlifter Laurel Hubbard withdrew midway suffering an arm injury, having led the standings after the snatch in the 90+kg division.
 Samoa’s Feagaiga Stowers went on to claim gold.

-Australian boxer Caitlin Parker beat favorite Natasha Gale of England in the women’s 75kg division quarter-finals.
+Australian boxer Caitlin Parker beat favourite Natasha Gale of England in the women’s 75kg division quarter-finals.

-Wales’ former world 400 meters champion Dai Greene has withdrawn from the Games with a hamstring injury.
+Wales’ former world 400 metres champion Dai Greene has withdrawn from the Games with a hamstring injury.
 Greene won the European and Commonwealth titles in 2010 and was crowned world champion a year later in Daegu, South Korea.

 “I am really disappointed to miss out on what would have been my fourth Commonwealth Games,” the 31-year-old said.
 “It’s been an emotional 18 months and this is hard to take at such a late stage.”